shigeyukey/shige-addons-wiki/src/live-wallpaper.md

 ![alt text](images/live-wallpaper/02.png)

 ### Pause Timer (Seconds)

+To reduce the load on Anki, if no action is taken in Anki for over 10 seconds, playback will auto stop.
+When Anki is interacted with, playback will resume.
+You can change this duration with this option.

-## Notes
+## Others

-* The video import feature is still under development and is not yet available.
+* The video import feature is still under development and is not yet available, please wait.
 *  Flickering may occur when loading videos, if this bothers you please try using this add-on.
    * addon: [❄️Avoid Flicker - Freeze Anki's UI for 500 milliseconds](https://ankiweb.net/shared/info/155773558)
 * The text may be difficult to read depending on the color of the background video, if so please try these add-ons.
    * addon: [🐈‍⬛Text Shadow - add outline to text for easy reading](https://ankiweb.net/shared/info/1502258980)
   * addon: [🧊Deck Blur - add blur to the deck table and top toolbar](https://ankiweb.net/shared/info/12898561)